hiddentao/documentation-lite/README.md

 Features:
 * Works with both code strings and files.
+* Works with constants, classes, static methods and generator methods.
 * Uses Markdown formatting where needed (e.g. for inline code)
 * Can optionally attach original source code to each tree node.